Washington-University/HCPpipelines/RestingStateStats/Compiled_RestingStateStats/distrib/readme.txt

        ./run_RestingStateStats.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 8.1 of MCR is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.1 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 8.1 of the MCR installed in /mathworks/home/application/v81, run the shell script as:
+    If you have version 9.1 of the MATLAB Runtime installed in /mathworks/home/application/v91, run the shell script as:

-       ./run_RestingStateStats.sh /mathworks/home/application/v81
+       ./run_RestingStateStats.sh /mathworks/home/application/v91

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

        ./run_RestingStateStats.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
-   -if end users are unable to download the MCR using the above
+   -if end users are unable to download the MATLAB Runtime using the above
-    link, include it when building your component by clicking the "Add MCR" link in the Deployment Tool
--This readme file
+    link, include it when building your component by clicking the "Runtime downloaded from web" link in the Deployment Tool -This readme file

 3. Definitions